n1ml3/wine-streamlit/README.md

 # Wine Quality Prediction

-A machine learning project that predicts wine quality using Random Forest Classification.
-The model classifies wines into two categories (good/poor quality) based on their physicochemical properties.
+A machine learning project that implements multiple models (Random Forest, SVM, Logistic Regression) to predict wine quality based on physicochemical properties.
+The models classify wines into two categories (good/poor quality) through a user-friendly web interface.

 ## Project Overview

-This project uses a Random Forest Classifier to predict wine quality based on various chemical properties.
-The model has been trained on the Red Wine Quality dataset and implemented as a web application using Streamlit.
+This project uses multiple machine learning models to predict wine quality based on chemical properties.
+The models have been trained on the Red Wine Quality dataset and implemented as a web application using Streamlit.
+Users can choose between Random Forest and SVM models for predictions.

 ## Features

-The model takes into account the following wine characteristics:
+The models take into account the following wine characteristics:
 - Fixed Acidity
 - Volatile Acidity
 - Citric Acid